Jerome-Mondol/Jerome-Mondol/README.md

 Currently, I'm exploring how **hardware** and **intelligence** with **software** integration which can work together — from developing full-stack web apps to innovative tech experiments.
 I’m always learning, continuously building, and pushing the boundaries of what I can create. 🚀

+Lately am:
+- Exploring Next.js
+- Working on a website to help pet owners find a better marketplace.
+- Building a HR management system.
 ---

 <div align="center">